lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 #### execute

-Execute the a calldata payload on an ERC725 account.
+Execute a calldata payload on an ERC725 account.

 The first 4 bytes of the `_data` payload MUST correspond to one of the function selector in the ERC725 account, such as `setData(...)`, `execute(...)` or `transferOwnership(...)`.